National Concession Bus Pass

 Your bus pass is issued under the English National Concessionary Travel Scheme (ENCTS).
 There are two types of passes – one for those of eligible age (blue stripe) and one for those with a disability (orange stripe).
 Both passes give you the same level of entitlement and have a set expiry date printed on the card.

-Your bus pass enables you to travel for free between 9.30am and 11pm Monday to Friday and all day at weekends and Bank Holidays on local bus services in England (not Northern Ireland, Scotland, Wales or the Isle of Man.)
+Your bus pass allows you to travel for free between 9.30am and 11pm Monday to Friday and all day at weekends and Bank Holidays. you can use your bus pass to travel on local bus services in England (not Northern Ireland, Scotland, Wales or the Isle of Man.)
 Outside of these times you must pay the standard fare for your journey.

 - Truro Park and Ride: Between 9.30am and 11pm Monday to Friday and all day Saturday, when you use your bus pass you will pay a maximum of £1 (per person) for a day ticket.
 Outside of these times, standard fares apply.